What is IORP II?

 Synergy Executive pension with Lane Clark and Peacock Trustee Services Ltd (LCP) as trustee

 As the fulfilment of IORP II requirements will incur significant additional costs to the member, Lane Clark & Peacock Trustee Services Ltd (LCP), as trustee and Standard Life, as registered administrator have determined the best course of action is to wind up the scheme and transfer to an alternative arrangement.
-This needs to be completed by 22 April 2026.
-This means members will not incur the significant additional costs that complying with IORP II requirements would impose.
+This needs to be completed as quickly as possible to ensure members will not incur the significant additional costs that complying with IORP II requirements would impose.

 PRSA – an alternative solution for your customers?